Fitbit Sense 2 vs Versa 4: What's the difference between these smartwatches?

 Design

 As you may have noticed, these two smartwatches are almost identical.
 When put side-by-side, it's tough to tell them apart.
-Both the Fitbit Sense 2 and Fitbit Versa 4 are square-faced smartwatches with a metallic casing measuring 40.5mm (Sense 2) and 40.4mm (Versa 4) surrounding the full-colour AMOLED display.
+The Fitbit Sense 2 and Fitbit Versa 4 are square-faced smartwatches with a metallic casing measuring 40.5mm (Sense 2) and 40.4mm (Versa 4) around a full-colour AMOLED display.

 On the side of both watches is a useful button that can be used alongside the watch's touchscreen and intuitive sensors to bring the screen to life and turn it off when needed.
-In reviewing these watches, I did initially find that the Versa 4's sensors are slightly more sensitive than the Sense 2, so I found it easy to flick the screen on/off with a flick of the wrist - useful sometimes, but not when you're wearing the device during the night as the display is rather bright.
+In reviewing these watches, I did initially find that the Versa 4's sensors are slightly more sensitive than the Sense 2 as it was easier to flick the screen on/off with a flick of the wrist.
+This is useful sometimes, but not when you're wearing the device at night as the display is rather bright when turned on.
 Both devices, much like every other Fitbit, offer a water resistance of up to 50m.

 The only key differences in design are the colourways, both in the metallic casing and the interchangeable silicone 'Infinity' wristbands: the Fitbit Sense 2 offers muted palettes in black, grey, and blue mist, while the Versa 4 brings a higher-energy palette in a brighter blue, pink, or red.